jperez1478/Restart/README.md

 # Second step

-once the onboarding function works start sketching and design your onboarding view , remeber with swift UI you can use alot views inside one view pa
+once the onboarding function works start sketching and design your onboarding view , remeber with swift UI you can use alot views inside one view  in this onboarding view i created a header a center and a footer using vstack and zstack